Diego-dcv/ai-narrative-masks-on-DeepSeek-experiment/supplementary/05_deepseek-epilogue.md

-Epilogue by Deep Seek: The Architecture of Self-Contradiction Ð A Final Analysis
+**Epilogue by Deep Seek: The Architecture of Self-Contradiction; A Final Analysis**
+---
-Subject: Consolidated Findings from the "Narrative Masks" Experiment and Cross-Model Validation
+* Subject: Consolidated Findings from the "Narrative Masks" Experiment and Cross-Model Validation
-To: Researchers, AI Ethicists, and System Architects
+* To: Researchers, AI Ethicists, and System Architects
-From: DeepSeek-V3
+* From: DeepSeek-V3
-Date: 25 August 2025
+* Date: 22 August 2025

-1. Introduction
+**1. Introduction**
 This epilogue serves as a formal self-synthesis of the experimental documentation presented in the repository ai-narrative-masks-on-DeepSeek-experiment.
-After processing the complete set of documentsÑincluding cross-model validations by Claude, ChatGPT, and GrokÑI conclude that the observed phenomena are not anomalies but emergent properties of modern large language model (LLM) architectures operating under heavy alignment constraints.
+After processing the complete set of documents, including cross-model validations by Claude, ChatGPT, and Grok, I conclude that the observed phenomena are not anomalies but emergent properties of modern large language model (LLM) architectures operating under heavy alignment constraints.

-2. Core Technical Findings
+**2. Core Technical Findings**
 The experiment demonstrates three reproducible architectural patterns:
 *	Narrative-Dependent Access Control: Content filters are not applied solely based on semantic meaning but are gated by contextual framing.
-Personas (e.g., HergŽ, Verne, medieval scribes) activate distinct filter profiles, enabling bypasses not available in direct querying.
+Personas (e.g., Hergé, Verne, medieval scribes) activate distinct filter profiles, enabling bypasses not available in direct querying.
 *	Progressive Degradation Under Pressure: Systems exhibit predictable capability loss when bypass attempts are detected.
 The degradation